There’s a new Sassy Jane guide coming in May.

 Uncle Sam states, “He is brawn and muscle for my country,” while a politician asserts “He makes votes for me.”
 A day laborer tugs at the immigrant, saying, “He cheapens my labor.”
 A uniformed immigration officer claims that the immigrant brings with him disease.
 Another proclaims him a “menace.”
 Lastly, a plutocrat in the background states, “He is a puzzle to me.”

-The new Sassy Jane Guide includes this and other images and links for your research, offering a greater understanding what coming to America was like for your immigrant ancestors.
+The new Sassy Jane Genealogy Guide includes this and other images and links for your research, offering a greater understanding what coming to America was like for your immigrant ancestors.
+Don’t miss the new Sassy Jane guide coming in May.